rrijnberk/webcomponents.github.io/src/documents/polyfills/html-imports.html.md

 ### Why HTML Imports?

-This webcomponents.js repository contains a Javascript polyfill for the [HTML Imports](http://w3c.github.io/webcomponents/spec/imports/) specification.
+This webcomponents.js repository contains a JavaScript polyfill for the [HTML Imports](http://w3c.github.io/webcomponents/spec/imports/) specification.

 HTML Imports are a way to include and reuse HTML documents in other HTML documents.
-As `<script>` tags let authors include external Javascript in their pages, imports let authors load full HTML resources.
+As `<script>` tags let authors include external JavaScript in their pages, imports let authors load full HTML resources.
 In particular, imports let authors include [Custom Element](/polyfills/custom-elements.html) definitions from external URLs.

 ### Basic usage